mc-petry/redux-handler/README.md

 # redux-handler

-Powerful and simple redux middleware via RxJS.
+Powerful and simple redux middleware.
 Forget about the difficulty with redux.
 Designed for large projects.

-Use it with TypeScript for full intellisense.
+Out of the box handles **RxJS Observable** and **Promise**.

 # Table of Contents